We take a look at some of the the best ways to reheat prime rib to maintain its succulent flavor without drying it out.

 - To lock in more flavor, you may choose to add some leftover meat juices as this will add more moisture.

-- Once the meat has been placed inside the steamer it will take around 3-6 minutes to steam but of course, this does depend on the thickness of the slices as some may take a little longer.
+- Once the meat has been placed inside the steamer, it will take around 3-6 minutes to steam.
+This will depend on the thickness of the slices.

-- To check that the meat is ready you will need to peel back the foil and check that it is all warmed thoroughly.
+- To check if the meat is ready, peel back the foil and make sure it is warmed through.

-- If it doesn't appear ready you can place it back inside the pot and allow it to reheat for a little longer.
+- If the meat is not warm, place it back inside the pot and allow it reheat for longer.

-- When your meat is then cooked, remove it from the steamer and transfer it to a dish ready for serving.
+- When the meat is ready, remove it from the steamer and transfer it to a serving platter or plate.

 Ideally, using the microwave should be a last resort and only really opted for if you are restricted on the time that you have available.